dimsmol/valid/Readme.md

 var dataSpec = spec({ // expecting object
 	a: v(num, range(0, 17)), // must be a number between 0 and 17
-	b: opt(intnum), // must be an integer
+	b: opt(intNum), // must be an integer
 	c: { // also object
 		x: oneOf(1, 'hello'), // strictly one of these values '*': any // any other keys with any values are allowed for c